When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 attracted to you and make you or

-make you available or want to
+make you available, or we want

-want you to be available for
+you to be available for these

-these opportunities, right?
+opportunities, right?

 Can you talk a little bit about